gSchool/ada-CS-Fundamentals-Internship/07-algorithms/algorithms-dynamic-programming.md

 Dynamic programming is in some ways similar to divide and conquer.

-A dynamic-programming problem breaks the problem into subproblems and saves the solutions to those subproblems.
-The key difference is that in dynamic programming the subproblems are often *overlapping*, such that we need the solution to a particular subproblem multiple times.
+Like divide and conquer, a dynamic programming problem breaks the problem into subproblems and saves the solutions to those subproblems.
+The key difference is that in dynamic programming the subproblems are often *overlapping*, such that we need to know the solution to a particular subproblem multiple times.

-In a divide-and-conquer problem the larger problem is divided into several *non-overlapping* subproblems and the solutions to each subproblem is used to solve the larger problem.
+In a divide and conquer problem the larger problem is divided into several *non-overlapping* subproblems and the solutions to each subproblem are used to solve the larger problem.

 ## Terms